prof-welch-psu-ist/pa0-git-sdlc/README.md

 ## Part 1: Test Driven Development (TDD)

-In this first part you'll practice: running tests, writing tests, identifying bugs using tests, and implementing bug fixes.
+In this first part you'll practice: running tests, writing tests, identifying bugs using tests, and implementing corresponding fixes.
 You'll also learn some basic aspects of project maintenance (specifically related to dependencies and build scripts).

 First, `cd` into the directory where you are storing your work for 311 this semester and clone this repo.
 Next, open the cloned repo in IntelliJ (`File > Open` then navigate to the cloned project folder on your hard drive).